Kayak facing water with icebergs

 Close up view of tan tapestry with red and brown pattern detailing and brown beading attached

-Pasifika Journalism
+Pasifik Journalism

-The Pasifika Journalism Fellowship supports Native and Indigenous-led news reporting in the Pacific Islands.
+The Pasifik Journalism Fellowship supports Native and Indigenous-led news reporting in the Pacific Islands.
 The Fellowship supports Indigenous journalists as individuals or pairs on stories in the Pacific that cover critical topic areas surrounding Indigenous guardianship – Indigenous Peoples' sovereign, collective care for thriving homelands and waters.
 Issues can span topics of Environment, Identity, Oceans, Sustainability, and Culture, though we preference stories or issues that are directly tied to Pacific Islanders’ vision to sustain the thriving island and ocean places they are a part of.
 Selected fellows receive a stipend and attend virtual gatherings that will support their growth as journalists and the development of their story.

 An aerial view of an green island with a small white beach and clear blue water